USA TODAY Sports. Pictured: Gardner Minshew (16), Brock Purdy (15).

 Alas, we are an Army-Navy game away from the postseason.
 It’s perfectly fine to celebrate Belk Bowl bad beats, Bad Boy Mower jokes, and the return of Spuddy Buddy.

-5Dimes and Caesars Entertainment led the effort on Sunday to release lines for all bowls as they were announced.
+Caesars Entertainment led the effort on Sunday to release lines for all bowls as they were announced.

 I was able to get action at both outlets, and while we’ll have full previews on every bowl in the coming weeks, here is a quick mention about some of the teams I made investment on today.

 Subscribe, unsubscribe, rate, download twice and listen once to The Action Network Colleges Podcast.

 All data below as of Monday morning.
 Download The Action Network app to get real-time odds, track your bets and follow all of our experts’ picks.

 Valero Alamo Bowl

 - Projected Total: 54

 This number makes absolutely no sense.
 The Action Network projections line this game at Washington State -1, while Caesars in Las Vegas opened the Cougars -1.5.